coddle-cpp/coddle/README.md

 One line bash script after cloning the git repository.

 ### includes
-Coddle detects dependencies automatically based of on included files in the source files. includes array makes the mapping between includes in your source code and dependent libraries.
+Coddle detects dependencies automatically based on included files in the source files. includes array makes the mapping between includes in your source code and dependent libraries.